ar1valdi/Finora/README.md

 # Finora

 Banking crud application that simulates microservice architecture and handling transactions in it.
 There are three applications, mailing, front and backend, which all communicate through rabbitmq.
-Created in order to learn architectural design patterns in real use.
+Created in order to learn architectural design patterns in real use, hence security is fully omitted.

 Following design patterns implemented:
 - transacional outbox